redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-2.rst

 and it is written in the tag where the editor's attributes are rendered.

-You may notice that there is declared another annotation, the **data-hide-blocks-menu** which tells AlphaLemon to skip to render the blocks menu for the current block, this because we don't need a tool to add and remove blocks, because a list adds its own buttons to achieve this task.
+You may notice that there is declared another annotation, the **data-hide-blocks-menu** which tells RedKite CMS to skip to render the blocks menu for the current block, this because we don't need a tool to add and remove blocks, because a list adds its own buttons to achieve this task.